Edictum

 Write side effects already completed

-What to use instead: Preconditions and sandbox contracts to deny dangerous writes before execution.
-For writes that must be allowed but monitored, use postconditions with effect: warn and route findings to your audit system.
+What to use instead: Preconditions and sandbox rulesets to block dangerous writes before execution.
+For writes that must be allowed but monitored, use postconditions with action: warn and route findings to your audit system.

 Kernel-level sandboxing